-- When Monk, Natalie and Kendra are investigating Stork's trailer, at the moment Kendra says, "Yeah, he loved it," you can see a photo on the wall to her left of her with her arm around Stork.
+- When Monk, Natalie and Kendra are investigating Stork's trailer, at the moment Kendra grins and says, "Yeah, he loved it," you can see a photo on the wall to her left of her with her arm around Stork.

 - When Monk, Natalie and Kendra are at the acupuncturist tent, when Kendra hands a photo of Stork over to Annie for identification, there's a brief close-up that goes by very fast of Stork and another woman with grins on their faces.
 It may not be noticed the first time, but only if you freeze it will you notice that it's a photo of Kendra and Stork posing (you can tell from the way her hair falls over her left eyebrow).
 It appears to have been taken no more than a day or so before the murder because that appears to be the San Francisco Band Jam stage backdrops in the background.
-And although Kendra mentions earlier as just being Stork's closest friend, this photo, and the ones seen in his trailer later on, seem to imply that she may have actually been his girlfriend.
+And although Kendra mentions earlier as just being Stork's closest friend and NA sponsor, this photo, and the ones seen in his trailer later on, seem to imply that she may have actually been his girlfriend.